 If your judgment of divorce or marriage certificate changes your name, you won’t need to take any additional steps.
 You will need to provide proof of the name change, but in most cases, if you can show a copy of your marriage certificate or judgment of divorce, that will be enough.

-If your judgment of divorce doesn’t contain a provision that changes your name back to your maiden name or another name, you may need to go back to court and ask the judge to modify the court order.
-If you aren’t successful, you may need to go through your state’s legal name change process before your name change takes place.
+If your divorce judgment doesn’t contain a provision that changes your name back to your maiden name or another name, you may need to go back to court and ask the judge to modify the court order.
+If you aren’t successful, you may need to go through your state’s legal name change process before your name change occurs.

 Start by providing proof of your name change.
 If you obtain a Social Security card first, most agencies won’t question the update.
 If the company or person still doesn't update your file, you can provide proof of your marriage certificate or judgment of divorce.